Localization in quiver moduli spaces: Localization in quiver moduli spaces

-By the following theorem, for a proof see $\cite{cg}$ or $\cite{em}$, it follows that the localization method is suitable to calculate the Euler characteristic of varieties.\begin{satz} Let $X$ be a complex variety with a torus $T$ acting on it.
+By the following theorem, which is a consequence of \cite[Chapter 2.5]{cg}, it follows that the localization method is suitable to calculate the Euler characteristic of varieties.\begin{satz} Let $X$ be a smooth complex variety with a torus $T$ acting on it.
 Let $X^T$ be the fixed point set of $X$ under this action.
 Then for the Euler characteristic we have